-There are currently almost 400 condos for sale in San Francisco.
-And more than half of them have been on the market for 21 days or more—that’s a lot of sellers who are probably wondering why their properties aren’t selling if the San Francisco market is so hot.
+There are currently more than 620 condos for sale in San Francisco.
+And more than half of them have been on the market for 21 days or more—that’s a lot of sellers who are probably wondering why their properties aren’t selling if the San Francisco condo market has made a comeback over the past two months.

 There are a lot of reasons some condos take longer to sell.
 But here are a few of the most frequent sale barriers, along with some ideas for overcoming them: